How to create an app mockup

 Gain valuable feedback on the feasibility of your design

 One of the main issues of app design is you never really know whether your idea will work or not.
-Creating a mockup of your app allows you to see what your app might look like in the hand of a user.
+Creating a mobile app mockup allows you to see what your app might look like in the hand of a user.
 You can review your core screens, analyze what the main user journeys might look like, and you can even assess the impact and effectiveness of your USPs and mission statement.

 Expedite design sign-off by stakeholders